Browse help topics

 - Use Daily only when the day needs more room.
 Daily pages are helpful for busy days, messy days, study days, or days with many notes.

 - Use Notes and Template Pages for overflow.
-Long lists, project details, trackers, references, and ideas do not need to crowd the calendar pages.
+Keep long lists, project details, trackers, references, and ideas away from crowded calendar pages.

 - Use Life Planner pages for direction.
 Vision, goals, routines, finance, health, study, work, travel, and reflection pages are for bigger-picture planning, not daily pressure.